jonase/eastwood/README.next.md

 New in Eastwood version 0.2.0

-When you invoke a macro an annotate it with metadata, in most cases that metadata will be discarded when the macro is expanded, unless the macro has been written explicitly to use that metadata.
+When you invoke a macro and annotate it with metadata, in most cases that metadata will be discarded when the macro is expanded, unless the macro has been written explicitly to use that metadata.